techidaily/site-extra-resources/source/_posts/in-2024-basic-concepts-of-plotting-and-characterizing.md

 ![storytelling and marketing generates new leads](https://images.wondershare.com/filmora/article-images/2022/11/storytelling-and-marketing-generate-new-leads.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/ASUEYpqSP5E?si=0KOZxrTVexTuUkRn" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 People prefer to make purchases from organizations they perceive to be sympathetic.
 It's simple to see content marketing storytelling's importance when considering the return on investment.
 Emotional storytelling reveals your company's empathy, which will most likely contribute to commercial success.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/JAkb8Bv3AU4?si=2rHwnZYTzTLieKgY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## How to Become a Good Storyteller for Marketing?